23 of the Best Types of Orchids to Grow as Houseplants

 Some blooms are scented, typically in shades of white, yellow, green, pink, and red.

-As for light, cymbidiums thrive in bright, direct light, though direct sun at midday should be avoided.
+These plants thrive in bright, direct light and direct sun at midday should be avoided.

-The growing medium should be kept moist, watering when the top inch or two is dry, and these plants should be kept in a humidity range of 40 to 70 percent.
+The growing medium should be kept moist, watering when the top inch or two is dry, and they like a humidity range of 40 to 70 percent.

 While these orchids can be cultivated in pots, baskets tend to work better for specimens with trailing inflorescences.